customd/Laravel-Helpers/README.md

 ```

 Best practice is to use the make option, which will validate, if you use a public constructor it will not.

+These should all be marked as READONLY and FINAL.

+The attributes available are:
+* `ChildValueObject(valueobectclass)` - which will make a new valueObject
+* `CollectableValue(valueobjectclass)` - which will convert an array to a coollection of the value objects
+* `MakeableObject(class, [?$spread = false])` - will look for a make method or else construct if passed an non object - if spread is true will expand the array else will pass the array as a single argument

 ## Larastan Stubs
 **these are temporary only till implemented by larastan**